Last Updated on

 More than the actual contractions, it is the frequency and periodicity of the contractions that make it one of the hardest parts of labour.
 The closer you get to labour, the less time you have to rest between the painful waves.
 Here are ways how you can manage labour pain:

 A doula is someone who is a professional in assisting women in labour.
 The main aim of a doula is to provide emotional and physical support to a woman without being involved in the medical aspect, which will lie in the hands of your doctor and their team.
 Your partner may not be capable of providing you with the comfort and help you need at this time.
 As a doula is trained in birth support, she will be able to guide you through all your labour pain relief techniques as well as provide you with emotional support.

 2. Warm or Cool Compress:

 Placing a cold pack on the painful parts or a hot compress on the abdomen, groin, or lower back during labour can help bring some relief to the body.

 3. Get a Massage:

 A gentle touch can be very soothing and bring a lot of comfort.
 Indulge in a relaxing massage, and you will find that the pain will not be as bad.

 4. Water Therapy:

-A warm bath is very helpful, especially if you sit on a stool and direct the warm water directly onto your lower back or abdomen with the shower head or a mug.
-Make sure the pressure of the shower head is not so forceful.
+A warm bath is very helpful, especially if you sit on a stool and direct the warm water directly onto your lower back or abdomen with a showerhead or a mug.
+Make sure the pressure of the showerhead is not too forceful.

-During labour, try opting for a birth pool as it can be especially soothing and the water will help you cope with the contractions.
-If your partner or doula pours warm water on your shoulders it will help you relax even further.
+During labour, try opting for a birth pool as it can be incredibly soothing and the water will help you cope with the contractions.
+If your partner or doula pours warm water on your shoulders, it will help you relax even further.